Modern YEAR FIVE

 –Batman: Dark Victory #4 Part 2 by Jeph Loeb/Tim Sale (2000)

 January 1.
-On New Year’s Day, Bruce heads over to an angry Selina’s apartment and apologizes for having missed their New Year’s Eve date the night prior.
-Meanwhile, Gordon forms a professional partnership with Janice Porter.
+On New Year’s Day, Alfred makes Bruce a bag of pastries and drops him off at Selina Kyle’s apartment.
+There, Bruce apologizes for having missed their New Year’s Eve date the night prior, making up a phony excuse about a missed flight.
+Selina is furious, but she just can’t help loving the guy, inviting him inside to continue their ongoing romance.
+Meanwhile, Commissioner Gordon officially forms a professional partnership with District Attorney Janice Porter.

 –“Ghosts” by Sam Kieth (Batman Confidential #40-43) March to June 2010